nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

    2. Test case: `addtask task/write proposal g/NUS Fintech Society` <br>
       Expected: The task with the task name `write proposal` is added to the group `NUS Fintech Society`.
-      The task appeared as the last task inside the group's task list.
+      The task appeared inside the group's task list.
       The details of the added task is shown in the success message.

    3. Test case: `addtask task/submit proposal g/NUS Fintech Society task/write proposal` <br>
       Expected: The task with the task name `write proposal` is added to the group `NUS Fintech Society`.
       The task with the task name `submit proposal` is not added to any group as only the last occurrence of the parameter will be taken.
-      The task appeared as the last task inside the group's task list.
+      The task appeared inside the group's task list.
 The details of the added task is shown in the success message.

    4. Test case: `addtask task/submit proposal g/NUS Data Science Society addtask task/write proposal g/NUS Fintech Society` <br>
       Expected: Similar to previous.